jumanamirza/LR-FHSS-receiver/README.md

 This webpage contains the source code of LR-FHSS-receiver written in Matlab.

 To test it, you may download the trace files collected in our experiments and feed the trace to LR-FHSS-receiver as input, or collect and use your own traces.
-Our trace files can be downloaded from “pkttrace” folder.
+Our trace files can be downloaded from “[pkttrace](https://zenodo.org/records/10965761)”.

 To run LR-FHSS-receiver, MATLAB is needed, along with the some toolboxes: such as Communications Toolbox, Signal Processing Toolbox and DSP System Toolbox.